causify-ai/tutorials/DATA605/Spring2025/projects/TutorTask108_Spring2025_Implementing_Real-Time_Bitcoin_Price_Analysis_with_Spark_SQL/sparkSQL.example.md

 ### Spikes & Drops In Prices

-To further understand BTC price volatility, we can aim to identify signficant spikes and drops in price by applying the window functions, joins, and with clauses in SparkSQL to our views.
+To further understand BTC price volatility, we can aim to identify signficant spikes and drops in price by applying the window functions, joins, and with clauses in SparkSQL to our hourly data view.
 This will provide an understanding the distribution of price changes.

 This example considers two thresholds for a significant change in price:

 1. Average of absolute value of change in price in time period.
 2. Using the IQR method and considering the whiskers as the bounds for outliers.
+3. Line plots, box and whisker plots, and histograms can aid in understanding the trend and distribution of price change.

+### Price Prediction & Extrapolation

+Finally, the last analysis the example notebook covers is the price prediction/extrapolation.
+Using the previous price information and time interval, we will use SparkSQL queries to predict the next price at the given time interval.
+The logic behind the queries is using the average change in price over a subset of past data and adding that change to the most recent price.

+We will look at three predictions/extrapolations:

+1. Price of next day using past week of data (daily view).
+2. Price of next month using past year of data on monthly basis (daily view).
+3. Price of next hour using past 24 hours of data (hourly view).